alphagov/hmrc-manuals-api/README.md

 You can use the [GOV.UK Docker environment](https://github.com/alphagov/govuk-docker) to run the application and its tests with all the necessary dependencies.
 Follow [the usage instructions](https://github.com/alphagov/govuk-docker#usage) to get started.

 **Use GOV.UK Docker to run any commands that follow.**

-Provides an API for a system built by HMRC to publish tax manuals onto GOV.UK.
-In many ways it is analogous to a backend/admin app for publishing on GOV.UK.
-Content which passes validation and checks for unsanitary content is submitted to the GOV.UK Publishing API application.
-The application does not have a database itself.
-An HMRC manual consists of two document types: the manual itself and manual sections.

 See the [extended documentation](docs/extended_documentation.md) for details: